 Our teaching of reading begins from the very first day a child begins at our school; as a welcome gift, all our Reception children receive a book from us to welcome them to our school and begin their reading experience.

 Our structured approach to reading is carefully designed to ensure the best results for our children.
 It all begins with a focus on phonics and in Reception, children learn a sound a day, through adult directed activities.
+The scheme of work that we use to teach phonics across EYFS and KS1 is Letters and Sounds.
 This learning is reinforced through enhancement tasks, songs and fun, practical activities related to the corresponding letter formation.
 Children begin their ‘book-reading journey’ with non-worded books which develop their questioning and prediction skills.
 As their segmenting and blending progresses, they are constantly assessed and given activities to suit their current abilities.
 These include picture/word match lacing cards, CVC word books, caption/picture matching cards and the early reading books from our extensive school scheme.

 Children could not make the progress they do without support from home and we work closely with parents to ensure they understand how to pronounce the phonics correctly and have strategies to develop their child’s reading skills.
 Story packs are also sent home each week, which contain a popular picture book with ideas and activities to complete linked to the book.
 Parents are also introduced to the ‘Talk for Writing’ vocabulary and actions to help with story-telling at home.
 ‘Teach your monster to read’ is a popular reading APP which children have access to both in school and at home.